strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 ----------

-.. _dfn-organisation_key:
+.. _dfn-organisation_path:

 Provider Organisation Key
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 A sequence of characters which uniquely identifies the provider organisation.
 Assigned by the Primary Health Network.

-:Field name: organisation_key
+:Field name: organisation_path

 :Data type: string (2,50)